pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <p>
 <del onMouseEnter="mouseEnter(this)" data-issue="173" data-iso="approved">Although deprecated in PDF 2.0</del>
 <ins onMouseEnter="mouseEnter(this)" data-issue="173" data-iso="approved">Although FDF file encryption is deprecated in PDF 2.0</ins>,
-embedded FDF files specified in the FDF dictionary’s <b>EmbeddedFDFs</b> entry may be encrypted.
+embedded FDF files specified in the FDF dictionary's <b>EmbeddedFDFs</b> entry may be encrypted.
 Besides the usual entries for an embedded file stream, the stream dictionary representing such an encrypted FDF file shall contain the additional entry shown in "Table 247 — Additional entry in an embedded file stream dictionary for an encrypted FDF file" to identify the revision number of the FDF encryption algorithm used to encrypt the file.
 Although the FDF encryption mechanism is separate from